 Hello!
-Today I am sharing a DIY vent hood we made for the kitchen while renovating the Airbnb house.
-It is definitely the number one thing I’ve gotten asked about on Instagram since we showed the reveal a few weeks ago.
+Today, I am sharing a DIY Wood vent hood we made for the kitchen while renovating the Airbnb house.
+It is the number one thing I’ve gotten asked about on Instagram since we showed the reveal a few weeks ago.
 It was a quick weekend project and ended up costing about $200.00.
-I think it’s perfect for the vibe of this kitchen, which is a coastal modern feel.
+I think it’s perfect for the vibe of this kitchen, which has a coastal modern feel.

-We found 2 x 4 poplar boards online at Home Depot that had beautiful grain.
-Though we could have searched out less expensive options, we were using Home Depots’ curbside service due to the pandemic and had to use what was available online.
+We found the 2 x 4 poplar boards (below) online at Home Depot with beautiful grain.
+Though we could have searched out less expensive options, we were using Home Depot’s curbside service due to the pandemic and had to use what was available online.
 A side note: The entire renovation would not have been possible without a curbside pickup.
 We were in deep quarantine because both of our daughters were pregnant.